WARNING: CONTAINS SPOILERS FOR TOWERS OF MIDNIGHT

 A Woman's Chair

 Rand sitting down in a chair, and somehow she knew that the chair's owner would be murderously angry at having her chair taken.This is very probably the Lion Throne.
-Morgase, the owner of the chair at the time Rand took Caemlyn, believes Rand sat on the throne.
-She is furious at Rand and was determined to join onto Perrin’s group to see what she could do to protect Elayne and Andor.
-Who knows what Morgase may do when she sees Rand again?
+Morgase, the owner of the chair at the time Rand took Caemlyn, believed Rand sat on the throne.
+She was furious at Rand and was determined to join Perrin’s group to see what she could do to protect Elayne and Andor.

 Elayne Forcing Rand To His Knees